-So what is Keratosis Pilaris?
+1. What is Keratosis Pilaris?

 Keratosis Pilaris (German: Reibeisenhaut) aka 'Chicken Skin' or 'Strawberry Skin' is a common, harmless skin condition that causes dry, rough patches and tiny bumps, usually on the upper arms, thighs, cheeks or buttocks that don't hurt/itch.
 This occurs when your hair follicles become blocked with a build-up of keratin.
 Keratin is a structural protein that acts as a protective shield around the hair shaft and helps your hair stay elastic.
-Most of the time, KP becomes worse during the dry and cold winter months.
+Most of the time, keratosis pilaris becomes worse during the dry and cold winter months.

-Many people suffering from KP feel embarrassed to wear sleeveless clothing and often over treat the affected area.
+Many people suffering from keratosis pilaris feel embarrassed to wear sleeveless clothing and often over treat the affected area.
 Please be aware, that by trying to squeeze/pop these little bumps, you will often end up with scars.
 In addition, using very drying products i.e. a lot of shower gel or harsh mechanical scrubs (such as walnut scrubs), will make your skin worse!

-What improves Keratosis Pilaris?
+2. What improves Keratosis Pilaris?

 - Water contact: Very hot showers and baths breakdown the lipid protective barrier of your skin and tend to dry it out.
 Thus, it is essential to use a lotion ASAP after washing.
 We recommend that you moisturize your slightly damp skin within 5-10 mins after showering.

-- Exfoliation of dead skin cells: Lotions, such as our Smooth Lotion, containing alpha hydroxy acid or beta hydroxy acids, as well as urea, dissolve the ‘glue’ between dead skin cells and exfoliate these.
-Not only is exfoliation crucial, but replenishing the skin with moisture to soften bumps, can reduce the redness of KP.
+- Exfoliation of dead skin cells: Lotions, such as our Smooth Lotion, containing alpha hydroxy acids or beta hydroxy acids, as well as urea, dissolve the ‘glue’ between dead skin cells and exfoliate these.
+Not only is exfoliation crucial, but replenishing the skin with moisture to soften bumps, can reduce the redness of keratosis pilaris.
 Please be aware that exfoliating acids make your skin more prone to sun damage, thus it is necessary to wear SPF on the following days.
 It is also recommended to wait a couple of hours after shaving, as the active ingredients may slightly skin on freshly shaved regions.